-Copper peptides are an antioxidant and rejuvenating powerhouse with its anti-inflammatory properties.
-A peptide naturally found in the body combined with copper (Cu), it creates a peptide complex — which provide excellent benefits to mature skin by restoring elasticity and collagen - the “bouncy” skin texture.
+Copper peptides are an antioxidant and rejuvenating powerhouse with anti-inflammatory properties.
+A peptide found naturally in the body, when combined with copper (Cu), forms a peptide complex that provides superior benefits to mature skin by restoring elasticity and collagen - the skin's "bouncy" texture.

 * Syn: GHK-Cu, Copper Tripeptide-1, Matrixyl 3000, Palmitoyl tetrapeptide-7, Carrier peptides

-Derived from sugar, DHA is a color additive used in self-tanning and sunless tanning products.
-It interacts with the amino acids in the skin’s outermost layers to turn the skin a darker shade of brown within a few hours.
+Dihydroxyacetone is derived from sugar and is a color additive used in self-tanners and sunless tanning products.
+DHA interacts with amino acids in the outermost layers of the skin to turn the skin a darker shade of brown in a matter of hours.